mcjazzyfunky/js-surface/README.md

 mount(Demo(), 'main-content');
 ```

-Now to the questions why React's API seems a bit suboptimal:
+Now to the questions why React's API seems a bit suboptimal (be aware that
+the author of jsSurface is a very big fan of React, and thinks that
+React is really the most ground-breaking library in UI development -
+so just see the following as well-meant proposals for React's long-term
+evolution):

 * React's API is quite "optimized" for the use of JSX: